caramel-juni/juni-console-blog/content/posts/22/arch-windows.md

 mount it to local FS to check that it check it contains `EFI` directory mount `/dev/nvme1n13` `/mnt`
 `ls /mnt`
-if it does, good to go! if not see the link above.
+if it does, good to go! if not, see the link above.

 ### mount root partition to `/mnt`